Note: This post is a part of our CRO Month 2019. Share it with the…

 While offline stores have the benefit of face to face interactions, Shopify stores must stay content with data collected from online interactions.
 Data that may not be particularly clean, organized, or contextualized.

-Convert Experiences has a rich repository of Shopify friendly features and an out of the box deep integration with Shopify that helps optimizers test better, test faster, and test for reliable growth.
+Convert Experiences has a rich repository of Shopify friendly features and an out of the box deepf integration with Shopify that helps optimizers test better, test faster, and test for reliable growth.

-Let’s take a look at some winning practices and how Convert’s deep integration with Shopify eliminates need of custom coding.
+Let’s take a look at some winning Shopify conversion practices and how Convert’s deep integration with Shopify eliminates the need of custom coding.

 Irrespective of the tool you use, it’s important to have a streamlined Shopify testing strategy in place to ensure you don’t end up doing everything blogs recommend you to.